01Febt

 Perfect for: Solo trekkers, nature lovers, and photographers.

-💰 Trekking Cost Overview (2025–26)
+💰 Trekking in Nepal Cost Overview for 2026

 TrekDurationEstimated Cost (USD)